sudheerkube/terraform-scripts/README.md

 ## Description

-This repository is part of my article series on Medium:
+This repository is part of my article series on Medium By KEVIN VOGEL

 - [Why You Should Use Terraform | by Kevin Vogel](https://levelup.gitconnected.com/devops-why-you-should-use-terraform-667f0411e383)
 - [How To Create An EC2 Instance With Terraform | by Kevin Vogel](https://levelup.gitconnected.com/devops-how-to-create-an-ec2-instance-with-terraform-a1f8285ee5f7)
+- ADDED the CODE TO HAVE MULTIINSTANCES ON SINGLE AZ FOR QUICK EC2 instances on same AZ .

 ## Run